-A requirement in nearly every school and in most English university courses, Shakespearean plays have been apart of all our lives.
-Whether you’re reading Othello as part of required material, or just want to tackle Hamlet by yourself, here’s how to read Shakespearean plays!
+A requirement in nearly every school and in most English university courses, Shakespearean plays have been a part of all our lives.
+Whether you’re reading Othello as part of the required material, or just want to tackle Hamlet by yourself, here’s how to read Shakespearean plays!

 1. Read Aloud